Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/azure-peering.md

         ]
     }'
     ```
-1. Run this command with your Azure VNET Subscription ID `<subscription-id>`, Azure VNET resource group name `<resource-group>`, and Azure VNET Name `<vnet-name>` specified to assign the role to the service principal:
+1. Run the following command with your Azure VNET Subscription ID `<subscription-id>`, Azure VNET resource group name `<resource-group>`, and Azure VNET Name `<vnet-name>` specified to assign the role to the service principal:

     ```bash
     az role assignment create